Nandithh/M2_EmbSys/Project/Readme.md

 LLR 4  |A Motor Driver shall be used to switch ON the motor.

 ## Components Description
 ### Microcontroller
-   Microcontroller is used to control the overall process in automating the refill of water ito the tank.
+   Microcontroller is used to control the overall process in automating the refill of water into the tank.

+## SENSORS
-### Thermistor
+### Water level sensor
  Two water level sensors are used to detect the water level.
 One for detecting if the tank is empty and another one detecting the top level of the tank.

-### Ultrasonic sensor
+### Water Quality sensor
+ A water quality sensor is used to check the sediments and excess chlorine in the water and alert the user.

+## ACTUATORS
+### Motor Driver Circuit
-   Relay circuit is used to switch on and off the relay based on the signals received from microcontroller.
+   Motor Driver circuit is used to switch on and off the based upon the signals received from the sensors.

-### Keypad

-AC Power supply is given to the circuit inorder to run it.

-### Relay
-  Rectifier is used to convert 230 V AC power supply into 5 V DC power supply.
-Since, microcontroller and DS 1307 are digital electronic devices they operate only in DC power supply.

-### LCD Display
+### Buzzer
   A buzzer is used to alert the user once the tank is filled.

+### LED’s
+ Two LED’s are used to alert the user regarding the quality of the water.
+           *  RED – The water is impure.
+           *  GREEN – The water is pure.

+## Power Supply
+   AC power supply is converted to DC and  given to the circuit in order to run it.

 ## APPLICATIONS
 •	Houses
+•	Industries
-•	Offices
+•	Schools
 •	Hospitals
 •	Commercial complexes